abalabokhin/NWNForBG/README.md

 - Some areas are added to "Cheat Areas" for EE, thanks to JohnBob
 - Some map icons are repositions on the global map, thanks to JohnBob
 - Transform into Wererat ability now works as intended, after turning into Wererat you can speak and after turning back to human all your abilities are recovered.
+- Add prefix to more SPL files (manually)

 0.92 (10/18/23)